 From 1900, the various strands of Methodism, including the Wesleyans, came together as one and were from that time commonly known as ‘Methodists’.
 In 1971, the Parramatta Methodist Circuit became the Parramatta Regional Mission – opening the way for a significant expansion of community outreach services to meet the needs of a rapidly changing urban demographic in Sydney’s West.

 In 1977, Parramatta Mission’s Methodist congregations historically joined with others of the Methodist, Presbyterian and Congregational denominations throughout Australia to form a new church: The Uniting Church in Australia.

 The Uniting Church has three hallmarks: worship, witness and service.
 It is the ‘service’ aspect which is so evident in the work of Parramatta Mission’s mental health services and community services.
 The Mission is now one of the largest providers of community services to people who are homeless or at risk of homelessness Western Sydney.

 The Mission’s mental health division is now one of the most significant providers of community mental health services in NSW and is responsible for employing the majority of the Mission’s staff.

-While headquartered and with some services in Parramatta’s CBD, the Mission’s 70 plus programs are delivered from no less than 80 sites extending across Western Sydney, to the Central Coast, Sydney’s Eastern Suburbs, the Blue Mountains and to Liverpool.
+While headquartered and with some services in Parramatta’s CBD, the Mission’s 70 plus programs are delivered from no less than 80 sites extending across Western Sydney, to the Central Coast, Sydney’s Eastern Suburbs, the Blue Mountains, Liverpool, Hunter and New England.